yow008/cse110-fa21-group32/admin/meetings/111721-sprint-1-review.md

   - Finished pipeline for linting, formatting, and JS tests
   - Helped with turning our app into an SPA
   - Researched options for hosting

+ (Hannah's video is too large to put in md file.
+You can check her video in assets!)
   <br></br>